 Gary Campbell: Rough sawn.

 Eustace Conway: I love that texture.

 Gary Campbell: There are rot-resistant properties with Douglas Fir.
-A lot of people use it outside, it’s known for its strength and structure.
+Many people use it outside; it’s known for its strength and structure.

 Eustace Conway: If it has to spend a long distance, you can count on it to be strong.